keeteean/shake.sass/README.md

 In this case you will import only required tools and settings, then what you really need one-by-one.

-_WARNING: this is the cleanest way but needs more manual work!_
+_WARNING: this is the cleanest way but may needs more manual work!_

 For easier importing we provide a `_boilertemplate` directory with all required sass files, just copy them to you sass source directory like: